How to Garden With Grow Lights

-Grow lights are perfect for indoor seed starting.
-You can also use them to grow light-loving houseplants, such as orchids.
+LED Grow Lights are perfect for indoor seed starting, as well growing as light-loving houseplants, such as orchids.

-The intensity of light that a plant receives is determined by the wattage of the bulb and by how close the plant is to the light source.
-Just as plants differ in their need for certain colors of light, they also differ in their need for light intensity.
+The intensity of light that a plant receives is determined by both the brightness of the bulb and by how close the plant is to the light source.
+As soon as light photons leave a light bulb, they begin to dissapate outward — plants with high-light requirements (i.e. seedlings) must be tucked up close under the bulb.
 Typically, those plants that are native to tropical jungles or shady forests do not require as much light as plants that evolved in dry, sunny climates, such as the Mediterranean or southern Mexico.

-Botanists usually divide plants into three categories relating to their preferred day length: short-day, long-day or day-neutral.
+Botanists usually divide plants into three categories relating to their preferred day length (photoperiod): short-day, long-day or day-neutral.

 Short-day plants, such as chrysanthemums, kalanchoe, azaleas and begonias, will thrive on less than 12 hours of light per day.
 In fact, these plants must usually go through a series of even shorter days before they will set buds and flower.

-Long-day plants require at least 14 to 18 hours of light each day.
+Long-day plants require 14 to 18 hours of light each day.
 Most seedlings for vegetables and garden flowers are long-day plants.
 When they don't receive enough light they get pale and leggy.